tejaspant/SDC_Udacity_Term1/Project5_Vehicle_Detecttion_Tracking/README.md

 ## Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them)
 ---
-A linear SVM is trained using the HOG features along with color histogram features and binned colo features.
+A linear SVM is trained using the HOG features along with color histogram features and binned color features.

 ## Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?
 ---